osmocom/osmo-rfds/README.md

-osmo-dfds - RF delay simulator
+osmo-rfds - RF delay simulator
 ==============================

 This repository contains the source code for an RF delay simulator,